-- DLA Energy's 2004 solicitation sought a totally commercial solution to significantly improve service to its customers; written communications between MSC and the Government documented the need for assistance in negotiating better prices and passing the savings on to the Government; - a written clarification to the solicitation10 acknowledged the common commercial practice to compensate the offeror for negotiating a better price and passing on the savings; - an email from the program office documented DLA Energy's approval for MSC's merchant fees related to processing noncontract fuel transactions; - DLA agreed with, and MSC exceeded, contract performance metrics, which included "average noncontract fuel savings per gallon is at least 13 percent per gallon...where discount savings are obtained" and "a minimum of 33 percent of noncontract fuel transactions quantity obtained a discounted price;" and the "MSC Discounted Price is our price to DLA Energy and cannot be read to be the fuel supplier's price to MSC" and "the difference between [these prices] is our fee, something clearly contemplated by DLA Energy in [clarification 118 to the solicitation]."
+- DLA Energy's 2004 solicitation sought a totally commercial solution to significantly improve service to its customers; written communications between MSC and the Government documented the need for assistance in negotiating better prices and passing the savings on to the Government; - a written clarification to the solicitation acknowledged the common commercial practice to compensate the offeror for negotiating a better price and passing on the savings; - an email from the program office documented DLA Energy's approval for MSC's merchant fees related to processing noncontract fuel transactions; - DLA agreed with, and MSC exceeded, contract performance metrics, which included "average noncontract fuel savings per gallon is at least 13 percent per gallon...where discount savings are obtained" and "a minimum of 33 percent of noncontract fuel transactions quantity obtained a discounted price;" and

-Under clarification number 118 to the solicitation, the contracting officer clarified contractor compensation for Statement of Objectives number 26, which addressed obtaining and passing on negotiated fuel discounts or savings.
+&lt;sup>10 Under clarification number 118 to the solicitation, the contracting officer clarified contractor compensation for Statement of Objectives number 26, which addressed obtaining and passing on negotiated fuel discounts or savings.
 The same written clarification acknowledged that DLA Energy did not want to dictate how the compensation would be determined.